Alexander Hamilton McGuffey: Career

 He taught Stanley Matthews and his siblings and boarded at the Matthews home, which was near the house of Dr. Lyman Beecher.
 McGuffey was friends with Harriet Beecher Stowe.

 He was hired by Woodward College in Cincinnati to be a professor of Belles-lettres.
 Within a few years he became the chair of the Ancient Languages department at Woodward.
 His brother William was also a professor at Woodland College.

 He chose to become a lawyer and was admitted to the Cincinnati bar when he was twenty-one years of age.
 His office was near that of Salmon P. Chase.
 He entered into a law partnership with his son-in-law Henry Albert Morrill in 1869.
 Morrill married Anna McGuffey in 1867.

 Winthrop B. Smith planned to publish a series of elementary English text books, known as the McGuffey Readers.
 They were written by the McGuffey brothers, William and Alexander.
 William wrote the first four readers, and was believed to have had assistance from Alexander McGuffey, who wrote the Fifth and Sixth Reader.
 He entered into a contract with W. B. Smith on September 30, 1841 to create a rhetorical reading book.
 The McGuffey’s Rhetorical Guide or Fifth Reader of the Eclectic Series was published in 1844.

 In 1845, McGuffey became secretary and treasurer of the Trustees of Cincinnati College when the institution was in debt and had suffered fires that gutted the school building.
 After several years, he had eliminated the school's debt.
 He was then the President of the Board of Trustees of the Miami Medical College and Director of McMicken University.

 Personal life

-He was married to Elizabeth M. Drake, the daughter of Dr. Daniel Drake, with whom they had children.
+He was married to Elizabeth M. Drake, the daughter of Dr. Daniel Drake, with whom he had children.
 After Elizabeth's death, he married Caroline V. Rich of Buston, with whom he had three children.
 McGuffey lived in Cincinnati and was an Episcopalian until his death on June 4, 1896.
 When he died, he was survived by his wife and nine children.